VaxTime/VaxTime/README.md

 ## License

-This project is under the [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) license
+This project is under the [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Contributing